VincentWings/neighborhood-map/README.md

 # Neighborhood Map
 Project made for the completion of the Udacity's Front End Developer Nanodegree.
-This an app that uses Google Maps and Foursquare to help the user finding Vegan & Vegetarian Restaurants in London.
+This an app that uses Google Maps API and Foursquare API to help the user finding Vegan & Vegetarian Restaurants in London.

 ## Instructions
 ```